Renew PEI Together FAQs

-The various professional associations and organizations, as well as business owners, are required to create operational plans prior to opening.
+Professional associations and organizations, as well as business owners, are required to create operational plans prior to opening.

 You do not need to submit the operational plan to the Chief Public Health Office before reopening.
 However, the plan will need to be made available during inspections by a government official.

-When will dental services be available?
+Are dental services available?